-The UserMenu class extends from the CPortlet class that we created previously.
+The UserMenu class extends from the CPortlet class from the zii library.
 It overrides both the init() method and the renderContent() method of CPortlet.
 The former sets the portlet title to be the name of the current user; the latter generates the portlet body content by rendering a view named userMenu.